sgryphon/essential-diagnostics/Examples/MonitorConfig/MonitorConfig_ReadMe.txt

 Notes
 -----

-If you try to add a filter to an existing listener you will cause a NullReferenceException.
+If you try to add a filter to an existing listener (that doesn't already have a filter) you will cause a NullReferenceException.
 A work around is to also change the name of the listener (effectively creating a new one).